learningequality/studio-docs/docs/add_content.rst

          Add metadata to files.

-   .. tip:: Tags used previously will appear below the field when you start typing, so you can easily select and reuse them when appropriate.

    .. warning:: Remember to select the `appropriate license <https://creativecommons.org/choose/>`_ in case you are adding files to a content channel that you plan to release publicly.

       You can select a **Special Permissions** license field to customize the description or in cases where the available licenses do not match the content permissions.